-’Awakenings’ author, neurologist Oliver Sacks dies at 82
+’Awakenings’ author, neurologist Oliver Sacks dies

 New York — Dr. Oliver Sacks, whose books like “The Man Who Mistook His Wife For a Hat” probed distant ranges of human experience by compassionately portraying people with severe and sometimes bizarre neurological conditions, has died.
 He was 82.